Note: This article has been substantially updated since its February 21, 2018 publish date. Please refer to the latest article here.

-Certain transportation and onsite health benefits have been tax exempt to employees, and tax deductible to employers prior to passing the Tax Cuts and Jobs Act of 2017.
+Certain transportation and, in some cases, onsite recreational facility benefits have been treated as tax exempt to employees, and tax deductible to employers prior to passing the Tax Cuts and Jobs Act of 2017.

 However, beginning January 1, 2018, for the benefits listed below, employers must make an important business and economic choice.
 They must decide whether to treat the benefit as taxable compensation to employees, or continue to treat the benefit as a non-taxable benefit but receive no tax deduction for the expense of providing the benefit.

 Which benefits are losing status as deductible to the employer and non-taxable fringe benefits to the employee?

 - Qualified transportation and commuting fringe benefits associated under Internal Revenue Code section 132(f), including: